Special Investigation Service Probes Allegations of Police Violence during Pro-EU Protests

 The investigation will release updates as it goes along.

-Protests started on November 28 after Georgia announced it would stop its talks with the EU to join their group.
+Protests started on November 28 after Georgia announced it would stop its talks with the to join their group.
 Since then, there have been many reports of police being too aggressive, hurting people and breaking human rights rules.
 It’s hard for investigators to find out who exactly was involved in these actions because most police officers wear masks to hide their faces.

 Read More @ civil.ge